James5618/OracleDBMigration/README.md

 - Extracts major version (e.g., 18, 19, 21) and detailed version (e.g., 19.3.0.0.0)
 - Auto-determines compatible export version for Data Pump operations

-**Benefits**:
-- **Always Accurate**: Version information reflects the actual database, including patches
-- **Maintenance-Free**: No need to update host_vars when databases are patched or upgraded
-- **Automatic Compatibility**: Export version is determined based on actual source version
-- **Error Prevention**: Eliminates version mismatches and configuration drift

 **What You'll See**:
 ```